Top 10+ Portland-Area Destination Playgrounds

 harper

-This accessible-for-all playground is located in Arbor Lodge Park.
-The playground was inspired by Harper, a girl who loves to play but, because of a disability affecting her mobility, was largely unable to use traditional playgrounds.
-Harper’s Playground is the answer to that barrier.
-It now features universally accessible paths, play equipment, a sand pit with pumpable water and sensory play elements (like metal turtles and other statues).
+This accessible-for-all Harper’s Playground is located in Arbor Lodge Park.
+It features universally accessible paths, play equipment, a sand pit with pumpable water and sensory play elements (such as metal turtles and other statues).
 There are also slides, mini-rock climbing walls and various rope climbing features located above soft Astroturf or spongy ground covering to dampen falls.

 Good to know: There is plenty of accessible parking.
 There are also accessible bathrooms here.
-Be on the lookout for parks in the style of Harper’s Playground at Couch Park and Gateway Park.
+Be on the lookout for parks in the style of Harper’s Playground at Couch Park and Gateway Discovery Park, too.

 Location: N. Delaware and N. Saratoga Streets, Portland